iftahro/Neo4NBA/README.md

 # Neo4NBA
-Neo4j graph db of the NBA league
+Neo4j graph db of the NBA league for this last decade